 Bugko is a powerful MTG tool with a lot of decent features.
 It has features for both judges and players as well.
-There is an offline database of over 30,000 cards, a rule book, tournament deck list updates, and it sources news from a few dozen sources.
+There is an offline database of over 30,000 cards, a rule book, tournament decklist updates, and it sources news from a few dozen sources.
 That makes it an excellent all-in-one tool.
 The database has a syntax search to find the cards you need to find.
 Some additional tools include a life counter for up to four players, a ban list, and 15 counters to help keep track of your counters.
 There are more things, but it’d take another 200 words to list them all out.
 Check it out, this is one of the good Magic The Gathering apps.

-Price: Free / $2.99-$30.00
+Price: Free / $2.99

 Facebook is another lame pick, but it’s actually a great app for Magic players.
-Most local card shops have a Facebook presence and use the platform to plan draft nights, tournaments, and to announce when new sets are in stock or available.
-Of course, I can only base this on personal experience, but both of the card shops I frequent have healthy, useful Facebook pages with tons of information about upcoming tournaments and just random fun nights where people show up and play various game types.
+Most local card shops have a Facebook presence and use the platform to plan draft nights, tournaments, sales, and to announce when new sets are in stock or available.
+Of course, I can only base this on personal experience, but all three of the card shops I frequent have healthy, useful Facebook pages with tons of information about upcoming tournaments and just random fun nights where people show up and play various game types.
 Plus, the official game pages and news sites can clog up your news feed with Magic instead of whatever horrible things people post on Facebook these days.
 It’s a win-win.

 Magic: The Gathering Companion

 MTG Familiar is another life counter app with a bunch of other features.
 This one puts UI aside a bit for the sake of functionality.
 It works for two players.
 Additionally, it comes with a dice roller from a D3 all the way up to a D100 and there’s a D2 for coin flips as well.
 If that weren’t enough, the app has an offline card database for quick lookups as well as a mana pool counter and spell counter.
 You can look up card prices, but as always we highly recommend multiple sources for the best information.
-About the only caveat is that only works for two player games.
+The only caveat is that only works for two-player games.

 Price: Free / $4.99-$8.49 per month / $49.99-$84.99 per year

 TopDecked MTG might be the most powerful app for Magic players.
 It has a metric ton of tools for both players as well as establishments that hold Magic tournaments.
 For players, there’s a deck simulator, a card database, cloud syncing, and you can read up on the latest news.
-Additionally, you can find tournaments nearby and across the country as long as the establishments register with the service.
+Additionally, you can find tournaments nearby and across the country as long as the establishments are registered with the service.
 You can even keep track of your entire collection with this one.
 For establishments, you can set up and conduct tournaments.
 There is a monthly subscription for some of the features.
 We only recommend them to people who really use this app for all that it’s worth, though.

 Price: Free / $12.99 per month

-If we missed any great Magic The Gathering apps, tell us in the comments!
+If we missed any great Magic The Gathering apps, tell us in the comments.
 You can also check out our latest Android app and game lists by clicking here.